Thomascountz/petri_dish/README.md

 Petri Dish is built around a few key classes: `Configuration`, `Member`, `Metadata`, and `World`.

 - `Configuration`: This class provides a way to configure the behavior of the evolutionary algorithm.
-It exposes various parameters like `population_size`, `mutation_rate`, `genetic_material`, and several callback functions that can be used to customize the evolution process.
+It exposes various parameters like `population_size`, `mutation_rate`, and several callback functions that can be used to customize the evolution process.

 - `Member`: This class represents an individual in the population.
 It has a set of genes and a fitness value, which is computed by a fitness function provided in the configuration.